A Convergent and Dimension-Independent Min-Max Optimization Algorithm: Proof of Theorem

 \begin{proof}

 Each iteration of the While loop in Algorithm \ref{alg:Informal} computes one batch gradient with batch size $\mathfrak{b}_{x}$, one stochastic function evaluation of batch size $\mathfrak{b}_{\mathrm{0}}$, generates one sample from the proposal distribution $Q$, and calls Algorithm \ref{alg:InnerMaxLoop} exactly once.
+Each iteration of the While loop in Algorithm \ref{alg:InnerMaxLoop} computes one batch gradient with batch size $\mathfrak{b}_{y}$.
+The result then follows directly from Propositions \ref{thm_OuterRuntime} and \ref{thm_InnerRuntime}. \end{proof}